 How we stopped getting drunk

-In this week’s podcast Annie Grace and Ella St. John McGrande get stuck into conversation about how they stopped getting drunk.
-They share experiences from their drinking histories, and their individual journeys to finding peace in sobriety.
+In this week’s podcast, Annie Grace and Ella St. John McGrande get stuck into a conversation about how they stopped getting drunk.
+They share experiences from their drinking histories and their individual journeys to finding peace in sobriety.
 You’ll find some highlights from the conversation below, but we recommend getting stuck into the full episode.

 Who are Annie and Ella?

 Annie Grace is the author of This Naked Mind, The Alcohol Experiment, and This Naked Life: 48 True Stories of Finding Freedom From Alcohol (you can find them all on Amazon UK, on Amazon US, on Amazon Canada, and on Amazon Australia).
 Annie’s career pushed her into drinking with clients in her late 20s.
 She stopped drinking in her mid 30s when she realised how much getting drunk or sipping wine on the couch at home was impacting her life.
 She found her own way to quit, and now she helps others to do the same thing.

 Former French Teacher Ella St John McGrand is now a TV Producer on history documents, and a Mindset Coach.
 She coaches women in their 30s to overcome fear and live life fully.
 She stopped drinking in 2019 after binge drinking through university and the first decade of her career.
 She decided getting drunk no longer served her, and found a way to shift her mindset and enjoy a happy sober life.